 Air Tahiti Nui has daily flights between Los Angeles and Papeete as well as LAX and CDG (some days may have two flights between LAX & PPT).
 LAX is an intermediate stop between Tahiti and Paris routes.
 However, on March 15th, due to Coronavirus restrictions in the US, Air Tahiti Nui set a record (9765 miles) with its B787-900 for longest nonstop flight from PPT to CDG.
 So, I guess it is possible in the future this could be a separate route.
 But as of now (March, 2020) Air Tahiti Nui only flies to two other destinations; Aukland and Tokyo NRT.
 AUK is a few days a week and NRT is just one or two times a week.
 They are not a oneworld member but they do codeshare with Qantas, JAL, American and a few other airlines.
 In addition, they do not fly to neighboring islands in French Polynesia.
 All those flights (to Bora Bora, Moorea, etc.) are operated by Air Tahiti.

 Our flight left LAX late in the evening arriving into Papeete very early in the morning.
 Looking at their future schedule (They are scheduled to resume flights May 1st) most of their flights will depart in the late afternoon.
 While I am not a fan of overnight flights (you do not receive the full Business Class experience) it did allow us a full day at home (well, 3pm dept. from SAN) and with the early morning arrival we were able to take the first flight to Bora Bora and arrive at our resort (Conrad) by 10am (not being able to get in room for 5 hrs is another issue).
 Whereas, the late afternoon flight arrives just before midnight forcing you to spend the night if you are heading to the other Islands.
-The return flight to LAX was again a late evening departure so we (I ;)) decided to fly back on Air France (hopefully I will review that flight as well).
+The return flight to LAX was again a late evening departure so we (I ;)) decided to fly back on Air France (http://patstravelreviews.com/air-france-b777-200-business-class-review-papeete-tahiti-to-lax/).
 This flight leaves in the morning, giving us a chance to stay at the InterContinental Tahiti (which is very close to the airport in Fa’a’a) as opposed to waiting 7 hours at the airport for the Air Tahiti Nui flight.
-United is the only other Airline to fly to/from PPT from the USA (SFO).
+United and Hawaiian are the only other Airlines to fly to/from PPT from the USA (SFO & HNL).

 As I said, we left San Diego earlier than needed (no award seats on earlier flights) which gave us a 7 hour layover at LAX.
 Normally I wouldn’t have had that much an issue with that (my wife does) but I did not read good things about the Los Angeles International Lounge that they use.
 I also read that sometimes they would just give Business Class passengers vouchers to eat inside the Tom Bradley International Terminal.
 Much to my relief American allowed us to use the Flagship Lounge in Terminal 4.
 One of the better perks being a Platinum Executive member with American is you can use the Flagship Lounge on International flights (and JFK to LAX/SFO).
 Since this was not a oneworld carrier nor an American Codeshare I was not sure it would be the case.
 After a lengthy stay we made our way to TBIT and the Los Angeles Lounge.
 It certainly was not the nicest Lounge at LAX, but much better than I was expecting and more than adequate for an hour stay.
 They had Wi-Fi, plenty of seats, alcohol and a decent amount of food.
 Our gate was a bus gate and at the far end of the terminal.
 The gate area is in a temporary (I hope) building.
 With the long walk, boarding had already commenced by the time we arrived and a lined had already formed to board.
 We were paged to fill out some health information for the Coronavirus and then allowed to board (bypassing the line).
 This didn’t make much difference as we waited on the bus for 20 minutes (bus gates eliminates perk of boarding early) before heading to the remote stand.